hyparam/hyllama/README.md

 const metadata = ggufMetadata(arrayBuffer)
 ```

-If you're in a browser environment, you'll probably get parquet file data from either a drag-and-dropped file from the user, or downloaded from the web.
+If you're in a browser environment, you'll probably get .gguf file data from either a drag-and-dropped file from the user, or downloaded from the web.

-To load parquet data in the browser from a remote server using `fetch`:
+To load .gguf data in the browser from a remote server using `fetch`:

 ```js
 import { ggufMetadata } from 'hyllama'